BitingLip/biting-lip/README.md

 ## Architecture

-This repository contains the main orchestration layer for the BitingLip system, which consists of four core components:
+This repository contains the main orchestration layer for the BitingLip system, which consists of five core components:

 - **cluster-manager**: Manages cluster orchestration and resource allocation
 - **gateway-manager**: Handles API gateway and routing functionality
 - **model-manager**: Manages ML models and inference services
 - **task-manager**: Coordinates task scheduling and execution
+- **user-interface**: Provides the frontend web interface for system interaction

 ## Getting Started